 If you still insist on using the spoon&sweep method, to reach my 1 cup flour measurement, you should add 2 tablespoons of flour into your 1 cup flour.
 (I assume spoon&sweep method as 120 grams as it is mostly accepted that way, so the difference is 20 grams=2 tablespoons)

 - All-Purpose Flour

 - Stir the flour to aerate it.
 Dip your measuring cup(1 cup) into the flour, without shaking the cup overfill it.
-Aerating the flour and not shaking the cup are the keys for the right measurement.
+Aerating the flour and not shaking the cup are the keys to the right measurement.

 - Sweep the excess flour off the top with a spatula or with the back of a knife.